-First, make sure that your little one’s clothing is clean, comfortable, and suitable for his or her age.
-Prepare the change of clothes and place your little one on a flat, safe surface, like the changing table, bed or couch.
-Don’t forget to keep your eyes on him or her at all times.
+First, make sure that your little one’s clothing is clean, comfortable, and suitable for her age.
+Prepare the change of clothes and place your little one on a flat, safe surface, like the changing table, bed, or couch.
+Don’t forget to keep your eyes on her at all times.

 How do I dress my baby?

-1. Lay your baby on his or her back on a flat surface.
+- Lay your baby on her back on a flat surface.

-2. Take the garment you want to put on and scrunch it up from bottom to top, like an accordion.
-Lift your baby a bit and hold his or her head gently.
-Stretch the cloth from the neckline and gently pass it over your little one’s head, avoiding his or her sweet face.
+- Take the garment you want to put on and scrunch it up from bottom to top, like an accordion.
+Lift your baby a bit and hold her head gently.
+Stretch the cloth from the neckline and gently pass it over your little one’s head, avoiding her face.

-3. Repeat the same accordion technique now for the sleeves.
-Start with one side, passing his or her hand through the opening and carefully putting your hand inside the sleeve, to help bring it down your child’s arm.
+- Repeat the same accordion technique now for the sleeves.
+Start with one side, passing her hand through the opening and carefully bringing the sleeve down your child’s arm.
 Repeat this with the other arm.

-4. Adjust the clothes on his or her body and fasten the buttons or clasps.
+- Adjust the clothes on her body and fasten the buttons or clasps.

 How do I undress my baby?

-2. Take off his or her clothes one layer at a time so he or she doesn’t get cold.
+- Take off her clothes one layer at a time, so she doesn’t get cold.

-4. Hold your little one’s head while you take off his or her shirt or onesie, one arm at a time.
+- Hold your little one’s head while you take off her shirt or onesie, one arm at a time.

-5. Then, bring garment towards his or her neck, gently stretch it and pass your little one’s head through it, avoiding touching his or her face.
+- Then, bring the garment towards her neck, gently stretch the piece of clothing and pass your little one’s head through the opening, avoiding touching her face.

-Remember that it takes several attempts to master this skill, but eventually you’ll learn the best way to dress and undress your baby and will identify how it’s easier for you and more comfortable for your little one.
+Remember that it takes several attempts to master this skill.
+Eventually, you’ll learn the best way to dress and undress your baby; one way that’s easy for you and comfortable for your little one.